AdobeDocs/experience-manager-learn.en/help/forms/storing-retrieving-form-data/part2.md

 ---
 # Servlet to store form data

 Next step is to create a servlet that will either insert or update form data.
 The servlet calls the appropriate methods of the OSGi service to either insert or update the database.
 Stored Adaptive Form data is associated with a GUID.
 The same GUID is then used to update the form data.
-This servlet will be called when the "SaveAndContinueLater" button is clicked.
+This servlet is called when the "SaveAndContinueLater" button is clicked.

 ```java
 package com.aemforms.saveandcontinue.core.servlets;